 But you would be wrong.

-Quito was not originally founded on the slopes of Pichincha.
 Almost five centuries ago, Conquistador Diego de Almagro founded Santiago de Quito near the town of Riobamba in a river valley skirting the highest mountain in Ecuador, Chimborazo.
-Today the site is in present day Colta, famous for a large lake that annually attracts migratory bird species.
+That site is in present day Colta, famous for a large lake that annually attracts thousands of migratory birds.

 The Oldest Church in Ecuador